Activity Report

 Police Response

-Despite being given notice months ahead of time, the Lake Louise RCMP contacted GNB! by phone just 2 days before the planned activity to explain the criminal charges that would be considered, likely in an attempt to invoke fear, apparently hoping for an activity cancellation.
+Despite being given notice months ahead of time, the Lake Louise RCMP contacted GNB by phone just 2 days before the planned activity to explain the criminal charges that would be considered, likely in an attempt to invoke fear, apparently hoping for an activity cancellation.
 Proposed charges included Indecent Acts (s.
 173 of the Criminal Code).
 Unbeknownst to the RCMP, we are quite knowledgeable on the law, and an Indecent Act must have a sexual component such as masturbation.
 We were advised that our activity may impact local businesses (horse tours), so we emailed the local stables so they could make their own choice on the matter.
 We were notified that some people may be offended, seemingly with the implication that one's offense is what determines the criminal nature of the activity rather than the law.

 It is notable that even at this time, the RCMP had NOT declared the activity to be illegal, they were simply informing us of the factors that they would be considering if they chose to pursue criminal charges.
 It is our interpretation and understanding that none of the proposed charges apply to skinny dipping for self fulfilment purposes, so we advised the RCMP of our intentions to proceed with the activity.
 We reiterated that we would be more than happy to get dressed if asked because we wish to demonstrate that we are reasonable people and not a problem.